 They decided to join the OCAV community because of the quality of the apartments and the knowledge that OCAV offered all the levels of care they might require down the track.

 “We thought it was a good time to make the move, while we are both still fit.
-It’s important to us to know that if one of us has to go into the nursing home, the other one is still living in the village.
-So many couples are separated by a long distance when one has to go to a nursing home,” Lyn said.
+It’s important to us to know that if one of us has to go into the Residential care, the other one is still living in the village.
+So many couples are separated by a long distance when one has to go to a Residential care,” Lyn said.

 Lyn and Keith have friends in the village, including Lyn’s brother Barry Lay, who has been instrumental in reviving the men’s shed at Leith Park.

 While many of the new apartments are occupied, there are still some available, as well as in the 19 apartment Stage 2 development, which will open next year.

 The Geers love their new home with its spacious, light filled rooms, lift access to the underground car park if they need it and lovely views from their balcony.

 Tim Scott, OCAV’s Chief Operating Officer said the apartments in the three-storey development were stunning in their design, décor, layout, facilities and location.

 “Every apartment is beautiful inside and also has a balcony, offering a lovely outdoor area, with an enviable view of native trees and gardens,” Tim said.